 Another important priority at VHA is addressing Diversity, Equity and Inclusion (DEI) issues to create safer spaces for our team members and our clients and families.
 A key milestone achieved this year is the development of VHA’s first ever Diversity, Equity and Inclusion Report, based on the results of a major survey with VHA’s staff, service providers, volunteers and Board members.
 This DEI Report, which will be available soon, includes key findings from the survey and outlines the areas we will focus on as we continue our heightened attention to health equity and diversity, equity and inclusion.

 Of course, there is much to be proud of in our response to COVID-19.
 As knowledge of the mechanism of infection spread grew, it became increasingly apparent that home is the safest place to receive care during a pandemic.
-It was very encouraging to witness the growing recognition of home care’s importance across the health system, as evidenced by a recent report from the Ontario Medical Assocation who included investment in home and community care as one of their top 5 strategies to improve health care in Ontario.
-As part of our COVID-focused efforts, we partnered in a number of initiatives to support vaccination in our communities.
+It was very encouraging to witness the growing recognition of home care’s importance across the health system, as evidenced by a recent report from the Ontario Medical Association who included investment in home and community care as one of their top 5 strategies to improve health care in Ontario.
+As part of our COVID-focused efforts, we partnered in a number of initiatives to support vaccination in our communities with the help of our THRU team and our mobile vaccination program.
 Alongside 22 other home care organizations in Ontario, VHA made the decision to implement mandatory vaccination for all our team members.
 We were proud to take this positive step to support our staff and service providers, our clients and families and the health care sector as we work together to keep everyone as safe as possible.